Redhill F.C.: Into the 21st century

 In July 2007, Tommy Sampson was appointed manager with former Kingstonian and Bromley manager Stuart McIntyre becoming first team coach.

 Sampson suffered a stroke in December 2007 and was replaced by McIntyre, who took the team to the semi-finals of the Sussex RUR Cup and the Surrey Senior Cup, and also finished the season in eighth place.
 The club's first top ten finish since 1997–98.
-Mcintyre stepped down early the following season due to other commitments and former Brighton & Hove Albion player John Crumplin took charge, only to walk out on the club in the summer after only reaching 7th place.
+Mcintyre stepped down early the following season due to other commitments and former Brighton & Hove Albion player John Crumplin took charge, but left the club in the summer after only reaching 7th place.

 Dean Forbes then took over but struggled to commit due to business reasons and Marcus Alcindor, who was Forbes' assistant, took charge in December 2009.
 However, the start to this season was disappointing, having fallen at the first hurdle of both the FA Cup and FA Vase competitions, and the league campaign hadn't begun the way the club's board hoped it would.
 After a 1–1 draw away from home on 9 October at bottom of the table Eastbourne United, Redhill parted company with Alcindor and Steve Johnson was named his replacement.

 On 18 April 2011 Redhill announced that Johnson had left the club by mutual agreement, leaving director of football Nigel Abbott to take over for the remaining four matches.
 In June 2011 the club appointed Simon Colbran, formerly of Worthing and Crowborough Athletic, where he won all three Sussex County League divisions, including the Division One championship.

 In February 2012 Simon Colbran resigned to join Horsham, and was replaced by youth team manager Michael Maher.
 The following seasons saw the club gain promotion to Division One South of the Isthmian league when they finished as runners-up behind Peacehaven & Telscombe.

 In 2014–15 Redhill finished 23rd out of 24 teams in Division One South and were relegated to the Combined Counties League.